multi-os-engine/multi-os-engine/moe/moe-core/moe.apple/moe.platform.ios/UPDATE_IOS_BINDING.md

 * Make sure your NatJGen version is bleeding edge!
 * Do NOT skip steps in this guide, this guide is made specially so that the git diff can (and must) be minimal!
 * Do NOT commit back any changes which are whitespace only into moe-core repository!
+* For consistent formating [spotless](https://github.com/diffplug/spotless) is used.
+The format specification (Eclipse_Adjusted_NatJGen.xml) is exported by IntelliJ in the eclipse format.

 ### Setup & Generation